-In 2023, Stage 5 will be introduced to the extensive resources of the School to Work program.
+Each Year, Stage 5 will be introduced to the extensive resources of the School to Work program and participate in a Careers activities week and information evenings.
 Stage 5 Work Experience occurs in Term 4 of Year 10.
+Accelerated Stage 5 VET course opportunities are available.

 Stage 6 students are formally interviewed regarding their intended pathways and are given an opportunity to complete a vocational guidance test.
 Students in Years 10, 11 and 12 are welcome to see the Careers Adviser at any time for support with careers related advice.

-Students enrolling in TVET courses in 2023 will be interviewed and supported by the Careers Adviser.
+Students enrolling in TVET courses will be interviewed and supported by the Careers Adviser.
 Students should check their DoE email accounts regularly for important information from the Careers Adviser.